 Early on in the development of the Lions’ Gate Interactive Permaculture Garden, David Benyon and I hit upon the idea of an interactive chair as a place of congress for discussing ideas about sustainability.
 The chair would be augmented with appropriate technology that could record, comment on and publish talks.
 It would be an attempt … Continue reading

 Following last weeks first public event in The Lions’ Gate – Hasten Slowly, I’ve created a Soundcloud account to capture talks and make them available to all.
-Graham Bell was the first to speak in our new interactive storytelling chair crafted by Neil Fyffe.
-I will be writing a post on the event shortly but … Continue reading
+Graham Bell was the first to speak in our new interactive storytelling chair crafted by wood designer Neil Fyffe.
+I’ll be writing a post on the event shortly … Continue reading

 I’m sitting in The Lions’ Gate under the boughs of a rowan, in dappled sunlight and it’s most delightful.
 Birds are tweeting, bees are buzzing and nature’s bounty is putting on a bit of a show.
 Apple, medlar, plum and cherry trees are fruiting.
 Strawberries are ripening, herbs are flowering and our new lawn seems … Continue reading